 What is the Most Dangerous Spider in Sacramento, CA | The Black Widow Spider

-The most dangerous spider in Sacramento, CA and the one that we get the most calls about is the infamous Black Widow spider.
-This dreaded creature needs no introduction but are they misunderstood?
+The most dangerous spider in Sacramento, CA, and the one that we get the most calls about is the infamous Black Widow spider.
+This dreaded creature needs no introduction but is they misunderstood?
 Are they really the stuff of nightmares that we perceive them to be?
 Here is a guide to Black Widow Spiders from Pegasus Pest Control.

 The Black Widow Spider